Facial Injury

 The facial injury compensation claim estimates above have been generated by JMW’s Compensation Calculator, using average data from similar cases we’ve dealt with to provide a guideline of how much you could be entitled to receive.
 With this knowledge in hand, you can make a more informed decision about whether or not to proceed with a claim.

-The figures above can provide a broad estimate of what you could claim; for a more accurate calculation based on the specifics of your individual case, it is best to speak to a solicitor as soon as possible.
+The figures above provide a broad estimate of what you could claim.
+For a more accurate calculation based on the specifics of your individual case, it is best to speak to a solicitor as soon as possible.

 What Should I Do Next?

-The most essential action to take is to speak to a specialist personal injury solicitor as soon as possible.
+Once you have used our claims calculator to gain an estimate of how much you could get for your facial injury claim, you should speak to a specialist personal injury solicitor as soon as possible.
 This will allow you to weigh up your various options, based on an expert assessment of the specific circumstances of your case, and will give you access to personalised advice on the value of the claim.

 Once you have made the decision to move ahead with your compensation claim, your solicitor will start compiling the relevant medical evidence and statements to support your case, while getting in touch with the party responsible for your injuries.
 If the body of evidence is on your side, your legal team will be able to help you achieve a positive outcome and obtain the compensation you deserve for your claim.

-For more information on what to do next, have a look at our guide to the Lifecycle of a Claim, or give us a call on 0345 872 6666 for a free, no-obligation consultation about your options.
+For more information on what to do next, have a look at our guide to the Lifecycle of a Claim.

-What Can Affect The Value Of A Compensation Claim?
+What Can Affect The Value Of A Facial Injury Compensation Claim?

 Additionally, more serious facial injuries can also affect sensory functions, which can lead to life-changing conditions such as blindness or deafness.
 In cases that result in surgery and permanent damage, a greater amount of compensation is likely to be paid out.